I have a 9 month old Terrier puppy. What can one do to prevent this jumping upon people when standing? Thanks.

 The longer the pup has been doing this the more instances you will have to train this way.
 They are not trying to be mean.
 They are just doing with you what they did with their litter mates.
 There are pups with soft personalities and pups with "do or die" personalities.

 You don't want to over correct a soft puppy and you don't want to undercorrect a overbearing pup.
 The least I have had to do to a pup is to shriek in pain, and scruff one for a few moments for a couple of weeks, and the most I have had to do was to grab back feet of an older pup, and hold him off the floor for a few seconds until it calmed down.
-It was playing with an older dog who bit at them and that always starts a showdown doesn't it?.

 It is much better to try to start obedience in other areas and not make this the central area of training.
 I would look on the above site and start rewarding things like sitting, coming to you, etc with treats.
 They are so smart they need something to do.